gislik/blog/README.md

 ## Writing content

 Pages and blogs are written in static Markdown like the [About](about.md) page.
 Metadata can be placed in the front matter formatted as [YAML](https://yaml.org/).
 The metadata can be made available both to the compiler and to the template.
-Page titles are either set explicity in the front matter or derived from the file name.
+Page titles are either set explicitly in the front matter or derived from the file name.

 ~~~markdown
 ---